 Like in the case of 9/11, it was later discovered that individuals and agencies were using funds generated in the U.S to sponsor the act.
 Basically, the money was generated by businesses in the country and then transferred to shell accounts of terrorists.
 With KYC the government was able to identify these accounts and their owners and stop subsequent money laundering activities.

-As a business owner, KYC can save you too from getting into business with the wrong customers.
+As a business owner, KYC authentication can save you too from getting into business with the wrong customers.

 4. Financial Fraud